Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Patches reconstructed from point clouds and their error analysis

+One may notice that a continuous surface could potentially be reconstructed from the above algorithm, where one can add an additional step after Step (5) by averaging the nodal points corresponding to the same edges in the reference mesh.
+This would unify the nodal points on the common edge, and then use the same polynomial interpolation as in Step (6) of Algorithm \ref{alg:point_estimate} to achieve a continuous patchwise reconstruction.
+The same error bounds will hold for this continuous approximation, though proving it will require a bit more work.
+Since our analysis can cover both discontinuous and continuous cases, and the former appears to be more general in the error analysis, we will focus on the discontinuous case in this paper, as high-order numerical methods for PDEs on continuous surfaces have already been discussed in the literature, e.g., in \cite{Demlow2009}.

-\end{proof} The scaling constant $C$ can be further optimized with respect to the scalar curvature $\kappa$, though it is not pursued here.
-We now show approximation property for the nodal points $(\psi^i)_{i\in\N}$ reconstructed from Algorithm \ref{alg:point_estimate}.
-In view of the equation in \eqref{eq:system1}, the partial differential operators seem to reduce the approximation accuracy of the polynomial functions $p_h^j$ after the Newton iterations.
-In the following, we show that surprisingly this is \emph{not} the case as long as the Newton algorithm \eqref{eq:Newton_ite} converges sufficiently.
+We now demonstrate the approximation property for the nodal points $\{\psi^i\}_{i\in\N}$ reconstructed from Algorithm \ref{alg:point_estimate}.
+Considering the equation in \eqref{eq:system1}, the partial differential operators might seem to reduce the approximation accuracy of the polynomial functions $p_h^j$ after the Newton iterations.
+However, in the following, we show that surprisingly this is \emph{not} the case, as long as the Newton algorithm \eqref{eq:Newton_ite} converges sufficiently.

-Here and also in the following sections, we always use $C$ to denote some $h$ independent generic constant, which may take different values in different estimates.
-Now, we are in the position to present a fundamental approximation result.
+We employ the subsequent vector decomposition in the paper. \begin{definition} On every local plane $\Omega_h$, we denote $\xi_{\Omega_h}$ and $\xi_{o}$ as the decomposed vectors of $\xi$, satisfying

+\end{definition} Additionally, we introduce the following assumptions concerning $\Gamma_h$, $\Omega_{h}$, and $\hat{\Gamma}_h^k$, based on which we establish that the patches reconstructed from Algorithm \ref{alg:point_estimate} constitute a $k$-th order patchwise manifold. \begin{assumption} \begin{enumerate} \item $\Gamma$ is a $C^{k_0}$ smooth manifold with bounded curvature, and $k_0\geq \max\set{k,2}$, where $k$ is the polynomial order of the surface reconstruction in Algorithm \ref{alg:point_estimate}. \item Every triangular parameter domain $\Omega_h^j$ is $\mathcal{O}(h^2)$ close to the corresponding patch $\Gamma_h^j$, and shape regular.
+This is understood in the sense that for every selected triangle pair $\Omega_h^j$ and $\Gamma_h^j$, we have $\abs{\pi(x)-x}\lesssim h^2$ with some uniform constant $C$ independent of $h$ and $x$. \end{enumerate} \end{assumption}